 continues execution after the current case statement

-• A regular expressions using variant of case, with two flavours:
+A regular expressions using variant of “case

 ssift